openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Notification Error Response

-If the Notification Request does not contain an Access Token or contains an invalid Access Token, the Notification Endpoint returns an Authorization Error Response such as defined in section 3 of [@!RFC6750].
+If the Notification Request does not contain an Access Token or contains an invalid Access Token, the Notification Endpoint returns an Authorization Error Response, as defined in Section 3 of [@!RFC6750].

 When the `notification_id` value is invalid, the HTTP response MUST use the HTTP status code 400 (Bad Request) and set the content type to `application/json` with the following parameters in the JSON-encoded response body:

 * `error`: REQUIRED.
-A key at the top level of the object, the value of which SHOULD be the following ASCII [@!USASCII] error code:
+A name at the top level of the object, the value of which SHOULD be one of the following ASCII [@!USASCII] error codes:
   * `invalid_notification_id`: The `notification_id` in the Notification Request was invalid.
   * `invalid_notification_request`: The Notification Request is missing a required parameter, includes an unsupported parameter or parameter value, repeats the same parameter, or is otherwise malformed.

 It is at the discretion of the Issuer to decide how to proceed after returning an error response.

-The following is a non-normative example of an Notification Error Response where an invalid `notification_id` value was used:
+The following is a non-normative example of a Notification Error Response when an invalid `notification_id` value was used:

 ```
 HTTP/1.1 400 Bad Request